version 0.1.0 all models, embeddings and other downloaded data for provided configurations are

 Import key components to build HelloBot.

-Create skills as pre-defined responses for a user’s input containing specific keywords.
+Create skills as pre-defined responses for a user’s input containing specific keywords or matching regexps.
 Every skill returns response and confidence.

 Agent executes skills and then takes response from the skill with the highest confidence.